Photo Tips A to Z

 Move Your Feet

-Getting closer give you a better view and better composition.
+Getting closer gives you a better view and better composition.

 N